tremby/discord-tagbot/README.md

 These archiving commands can only be performed by admins, and by tag judges associated with that game.

-### Managing excluded players
+### Managing disqualified players

-If players miss a time limit they are excluded from the current round.
+If players miss a time limit they are disqualified from the current round.
-The list of excluded players can expand if other players then post a match and fail to meet *their* time limit.
+The list of disqualified players can expand if other players then post a match and fail to meet *their* time limit.

-In normal situations this list of excluded players is managed automatically: players associated with a match are added to the list if they then miss the time limit to post the next tag, and the list is cleared once a new tag is posted.
+In normal situations this list of disqualified players is managed automatically: players associated with a match are added to the list if they then miss the time limit to post the next tag, and the list is cleared once a new tag is posted.